In The Workshop -

 André's electric guitars are thought out in terms of acoustic engineering, before any amplification factor comes into play.

-Kouai (below) has balanced mass and sustain, and offers the -airy- qualities expected of hollowbody guitars.
+It offers the -airy- qualities expected of a hollowbody guitar.

 A guitar such as Kouai has great unplugged qualities that one can hear from it when being amplified and well recorded.